 Abraham Feldesman acquired Edgewater on June 30, 1977.

-Kobe Steel USA Inc., Masumi Sato, president acquired Edgewater on October 6, 1989, to be used as lodging for Kobe executives during visits to subsidiaries of the Tokyo-based company.
+Masumi Sato, president of Kobe Steel USA Inc., acquired Edgewater on October 6, 1989, for use as lodging for Kobe executives during visits to subsidiaries of the Tokyo-based company.
 The ensuing renovation took six months.
 The entire water system from the lake was removed in 1990.

 Kobe Steel USA Inc. was created to oversee the Tokyo company’s 21 subsidiaries, affiliates, and associated companies in the United States.
 Kobe had purchased a fifty percent interest in USX Corporation’s steel mill in Lorain.
 They also acquired a plastics manufacturer and a machine maker in the area.

 Peter and Vikki Broer acquired the home on April 17, 2000.
-In September 2000 eighty-one-year-old Sheik Zayed bin Sultan Al Nahyan, president of the United Arab Emirates and ruler of Abu Dhabi and the sixth richest man in the world checked into the Cleveland Clinic for heart surgery.
+In September 2000, eighty-one-year-old Sheik Zayed bin Sultan Al Nahyan, president of the United Arab Emirates and ruler of Abu Dhabi and the sixth richest man in the world checked into the Cleveland Clinic for heart surgery.
 More than one hundred people, including other high-ranking government officials, security aides, cooks, servants, and relatives arrived at Cleveland Hopkins Airport in a fleet of four private jets.
 The entourage took caravan of limousines and rental trucks to Edgewater and to the Intercontinental Hotel.